The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 2010

 * Headland secures her first professional position, as a staff writer on the FX television series Terriers.
 Her first episode is directed by future Star Wars trilogy episode director Rian Johnson.
+She become a fan and supporter of his work.

 2012

 * Aubry D'Arminio, Harvey Weinstein's former personal assistant writes tell-all play (sorta), Entertainment Weekly, 28 February 2012.
 This interview was in support of Headland's play Assistance.
 It appeared to directly reflect her experiences in working as a personal assistant / executive assistant for Miramax and Harvey Weinstein, amongst others.
-Sections of that article are reproduced below:
+Sections of the article are reproduced below:

 Harvey Weinstein's former personal assistant writes tell-all play (sorta)